 - Severe bumpy/pimple-like skin accompanied by itchiness

 Acne is a chronic inflammatory skin condition that affects 50 million Americans yearly and usually occurs during the puberty stage of your life but can also appear at any time during your life.
-Acne occurs when your oil glands underneath your skin get blocked with your dead skin cells causing build-up to occur and when this happens a pimple develops.
+Acne occurs when the oil glands underneath your skin get blocked with your dead skin cells causing build-up to occur and when this happens a pimple develops.

 On the other hand, when it comes to acne, this skin condition affects three out of four people ages 11 to 30 years.
 Acne impacts the oil glands at the base of your hair follicles and when your follicles get blocked the oil glands build up underneath the skin forming a pimple.
-The good news is acne isn’t contagious but can leave nasty scars on your skin if you have the tendency to pick, squeeze, and pop the pimples that appear on your body.
+The good news is acne isn’t contagious but can leave nasty scars on your skin if you tend to pick, squeeze, and pop the pimples that appear on your body.

 Researchers say that hormonal changes within your body, such as starting your menstrual cycle, having emotional distress, your genetics, using greasy cosmetics, and your diet can trigger acne breakouts to appear on various parts of your skin.